Roma Street Parkland

-History of Roma Street Parkland area
+History of the site

 Local Indigenous people used the area for thousands of years conducting meetings and ceremonies.

 In 1825 the Roma Street Parkland area was part of the original Brisbane settlement.
-In 1875 a railway terminal station in Roma Street was constructed as part of the Main Line railway linking Brisbane to Ipswich and Toowoomba.
+In 1875 a railway terminal station on Roma Street was constructed as part of the Main Line railway linking Brisbane to Ipswich and Toowoomba.

 The terminal grew to become a major goods yard for Brisbane and, between 1911 and 1934, the area was extensively redeveloped to support its increase in services.
-In 1920 extensive excavation, removing 554,300 cubic meters of earth, permanently altered the steep terrain creating the current day artificial escarpment and the boundary of the former Albert Park.
+In 1920 extensive excavation, removing 554,300 cubic metres of earth, permanently altered the steep terrain creating the current day artificial escarpment and the boundary of the former Albert Park.
 During World War II, the terminal was vital for transporting war materials and military personnel north.

 Continuing to grow, the Roma Street railway station was redeveloped to service a metropolitan and long-distance train network.
-Because of limitations of the site revealed through the increasing mechanization of freight handling and the use of containers, the facility was eventually relocated to Acacia Ridge in 1991.
+Because of limitations of the site revealed through the increasing mechanisation of freight handling and the use of containers, the facility was eventually relocated to Acacia Ridge in 1991.

+Roma Street Parkland redevelopment

-In February 1995, State Premier Wayne Goss announced the railway goods yard would be redeveloped as parkland.
+In February 1995, Premier Wayne Goss announced the railway goods yard would be redeveloped as parkland.
 Construction began in 2000 with the parkland opened to the public in 2001.
+The design of the new park was created by a landscape architecture and urban design consortium called 'PARC' lead by Mark Fuller (Gillespies), Lawrie Smith (Landplan), Malcolm Middleton (DEM Design) and Joe Hruda (Civitas).

 The project won its first award before it had opened: a commendation in the Cement and Concrete Association of Australia Streetsmart awards for the innovative concrete finishes created by the use of coloured concrete and an apparently random pattern of rough cast concrete generated by the formworkers which makes the finish appear to change through the day depending on the angle of the sun and the length of shadows cast by the detailing on the walls.
-The technique was created through a design and construction collaboration between project designers PARC managing contractor Abigroup and the Queensland Department of Public Works.
+The technique was created through a design and construction collaboration between project designers PARC, managing contractor Abigroup and the Queensland Department of Public Works.

+Brisbane's Indian community commissioned a statue of Gandhi, created by Ram V. Sutar and Anil Sutar.
+It was unveiled by Narendra Modi, then Prime Minister of India in 2014, during the G20.